ricsanfre/pi-cluster/docs/_docs/gateway.md

 ---

 One of the Raspeberry Pi (2GB), **gateway**, is used as Router and Firewall for the home lab, isolating the raspberry pi cluster from my home network.
 It will also provide DNS, NTP and DHCP services to my lab network.
-In case of deployment using centralized SAN storage architectural option, `gateway` is providing SAN services also.

 This Raspberry Pi (gateway), is connected to my home network using its WIFI interface (wlan0) and to the LAN Switch using the eth interface (eth0).